johnbillion/action-wordpress-plugin-attestation/README.md

 Yes, this action specifically supports [plugin release confirmation](https://developer.wordpress.org/plugins/wordpress-org/release-confirmation-emails/).
 It will periodically attempt to fetch the plugin ZIP from the plugin directory for up to 60 minutes, which allows you plenty of time to confirm the release.

-## Tip
+> [!TIP]

-Set the `timeout-minutes` directive to a little higher than the `timeout` input of the action, which is 60 minutes by default.
+> Set the `timeout-minutes` directive to a little higher than the `timeout` input of the action, which is 60 minutes by default.
 This allows some leeway for generating the attestation if you confirm your release right before the timeout is reached.
 70 is a reasonable value.

 ## Does this work for hosts other than WordPress.org?